JabRef/jabref/README.md

 ## Documentation

-JabRef comes with an online help function, accessed by pressing `F1` or clicking on a question mark icon.
-The help files are probably not exhaustive enough to satisfy everyone yet, but they should help sort out the most important issues about using the program.
-The help files can also be viewed outside the program with a standard HTML browser.
+JabRef comes with an [online help](http://help.jabref.org/), accessed by pressing `F1` or clicking on a question mark icon.
+The help is are probably not exhaustive enough to satisfy everyone yet, but it should help sort out the most important issues about using the program.
 If you choose languages other than English, some or all help pages may appear in your chosen languages.

 ## Building JabRef From Source